-The pristine step to blogging is to choose a domain name for your blog (remember my infographic on how to start a blog).
-But before that, its good to know about the role played by domain name in the growth of your blog.
+The pristine step to blogging is to choose a domain name for your blog.
+But before that, it’s good to know about the role played by the domain name in the growth of your blog.

 As said earlier, the choice of your domain name can help with the optimization of your blog as the name can be used to inform the search engines about the relevance of your blog.
 You might be trying to open up several possibilities and break down incorrect choices.